-5 Best Winter Wiper Blades for 2018
+5 Best Winter Wiper Blades for 2019

 Anco are specialists in wiper blades, so despite being the cheapest here, you’re still getting a quality product.

 The Anco blade uses an extra thick ‘DuraKlear’ rubber compound, which is exclusive to them, to give a streak-free and clear wipe of your windshield every time.
-No matter how cold the weather; the DuraKlear compound remains flexible at all temperatures.
+No matter how cold the weather, the DuraKlear compound remains flexible at all temperatures.

-There is a rubber cover over the heavy duty frame of the wiper to ensure that slush, snow and ice can’t enter the movement and clog it up, which stops it from moving and flexing.
+There is a rubber cover over the heavy-duty frame of the wiper to ensure that slush, snow, and ice can’t enter the movement and clog it up, which stops it from moving and flexing.

 I love Rain-X products.
-The original rain repellant does such a fantastic job at clearing the windshield.
+The original rain repellant does such a fantastic job of clearing the windshield.
 Couple that up to a proven #1 for fifteen years, and you should never have another problem seeing through your windshield, even in the midst of a hurricane!